Intel

 Acquisition in 2016

-Itseez, Inc. specializes in computer vision software solutions and consulting services.
-The company is known for its Open Source Computer Vision Library (OpenCV), which provides a wide range of computer vision and machine learning algorithms for tasks such as face detection, object recognition, and video analysis.
-Itseez also develops Advanced Driver Assistance System algorithms for the automotive industry, including features like traffic sign recognition and pedestrian detection.
-Additional offerings include Facense, a technology for face analysis, and itSeez3D, a mobile 3D scanning application.
-The company provides custom algorithm development in various areas, including deep learning, gesture recognition, and augmented reality.
-Itseez serves multiple markets, including automotive, security, and consumer applications.
-Founded in 2005 in San Francisco, Itseez originally operated as Computer Vision Center Argus Ltd. and has since become a subsidiary of Intel Corporation.
+Itseez, Inc. is a technology company that specializes in computer vision software solutions and consulting services.
+Founded in 2005, originally as Computer Vision Center Argus Ltd., Itseez has developed a range of advanced products, including the Open Source Computer Vision Library (OpenCV), which provides algorithms for tasks such as face detection, object recognition, and 3D modeling.
+The company offers specific solutions for automotive applications, including Advanced Driver Assistance System algorithms for functionalities like traffic sign recognition and pedestrian detection.
+Additionally, Itseez provides technologies such as Facense for face analysis, the itSeez3D mobile 3D scanning application, and Accelerated CV for ARM platforms.
+Itseez also engages in custom algorithm development across various fields, including augmented reality and deep learning.
+The company serves multiple markets, including automotive, security, and consumer applications.
+Headquartered in San Francisco, California, Itseez operates as a subsidiary of Intel Corporation.

 Snowcookie